josephhutch/joehutch/content/about-me.md

 title: "About Me"
 date: 2018-05-22T10:40:10-04:00
 description: ""
+dropCap: false
-menu: true
+displayInMenu: true
-list: false
+displayInList: false
 draft: false
 ---

-Yo.
+Hi.
 I'm Joe Hutchinson and this is my blog.

 I believe AI will be the most disruptive technology the world has ever seen.
 I'm both excited and terrified of the possibilities it presents.
 To be a part of this revolution, and help ensure we do it safely and ethically, I'm working on a master's at NC State focusing on robotics and artificial intelligence.